KalinTran/CppND-Capstone-Snake-Game/README.md

 # Rubric Items Matched
 ## New Features
-* Display score and snake size when game is over
+* Display score and snake size, time play, when game is over
 * Press `Q` to quit the game
 * Press `ESC` to Pause/Resume the game
 * Can set snake starting speed

+### 1.1
+### `Loops, Functions, I/O - The project accepts user input and processes the input.`
+> The project accepts input from a user as part of the necessary operation of the program.
+The user has the option to select the starting speed of the snake.
+A Game class member function `UpdateStartSpeed`

+### 1.2 `Loops, Functions, I/O - The project demonstrates an understanding of C++ functions and control structures`
+whole project organized with proper use of functions and flow of data.

-### 1
+### 2.1
 ### `Object Oriented Programming - One or more classes are added to the project with appropriate access specifiers for class members.`
 To meet this requirement, a `PlatformGame` class was created (inside `platformgame.h`) to hold information about the system platform.
 The class uses the member functions `getPlform` and `printPlform` to get and print detect platform.

-### 2
+### 2.2
 ### `Object Oriented Programming - Class constructors utilize member initialization lists.`
 > All class members that are set to argument values are initialized through member initialization lists.
 `platformgame.h` (line 11)  the default argument for the private variable `platformisUsed(line 17)` is a null string which is set within the class's initiaziation list.

-### 3
+### 2.3
 ### `Object Oriented Programming - Classes abstract implementation details from their interfaces.`
 > All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.
 The [C++ Guide by Google](https://google.github.io/styleguide/cppguide.html#Function_Comments) was used to for any needed documentation.
 An example can be found within `metagame.h` (line 16) above the function declaration of `getPlatform` where a simple comment is used to describe what the function does.
 Also, a function comment can be found in `snake.h` line 25.

-### 4
-### `Loops, Functions, I/O - The project accepts user input and processes the input.`
-> The project accepts input from a user as part of the necessary operation of the program.
-The user has the option to select the starting speed of the snake.
-A Game class member function `UpdateStartSpeed`

-### 5 `Loops, Functions, I/O - The project demonstrates an understanding of C++ functions and control structures`
-whole project organized with proper use of functions and flow of data.

-### 6
+### 3.1
 ### ` Memory Management - The project makes use of references in function declarations`
 method HandleInput() in controller.h:10, use pass by ref and Run() in game.h:15
+### 3.2
 ### `Memory Management - The project uses destructors appropriately. `
 ~Renderer() in renderer.h:12
+### 3.3
 ### `The project uses smart pointers instead of raw pointers. `
 snake` is a `shared_ptr` in `game.h:25`

+### 4.1
+### `Concurrency - A condition variable is used in the project.`
+Condition variable on_var variable define and use and main.cpp:12, main.cpp:18
+### `Concurrency - The project uses multithreading.`
+Created thread in main.cpp:36 (time_end_print thread)
+### `Concurrency - A mutex or lock is used in the project.`
+std::unique_lock use in main.cpp:17